-Impacts to botanical resources as a result of implementation of the proposed action revolve around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9 (see Table 11).
+Impacts to botanical resources as a result of implementation of the proposed action revolve largely around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9 (see Table 11).
+Other than implementation of these measures, the primary impact of the proposed action would be the persistence of the botanical resource conditions described in the affected environment above.